codeforkjeff/simplesign/README.md

 If you use and adapt the 'complex' configuration file, you will need the [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) and [requests](http://docs.python-requests.org/en/latest/) libraries.

-I've only used this with a BetaBrite Classic, so I don't know how well it works with any other models.
+I've only used this with a BetaBrite Classic, connected via a USB-serial adapter on a Mac Mini and on a Linux PC.
+I don't know how well it works with any other models or machine architectures.

 Running the Code
 ----------------